arkaza369/rate-limiter-implementation-in-cpp/README.md

 std::unordered_map<std::string, TokenBucket> userBuckets;

--Every time we insert or access a bucket, we'd be copying it.
+- Every time we insert or access a bucket, we'd be copying it.

--That creates duplicate state — very bad in a rate limiter, where shared state is essential.
+- That creates duplicate state — very bad in a rate limiter, where shared state is essential.

 - shared_ptr avoids that — we store and share a single instance per user.